lbsm2017/Tail-Risk-Hedge-Lab/README.md

 Tail-Risk Hedge Lab answers: *"Which assets truly protect when stocks crash, and how much should you hold?"*

-In an apocryphal story, a statistician who had his head in the oven and his feet in the freezer exclaimed, “On average, I feel great!”
+... a statistician who had his head in the oven and his feet in the freezer exclaimed, “On average, I feel great!”
 ---

 ## What It Does